-Take a look at these steps below before getting started and you will be well on your way to a nicer, prettier home with shiny frames on your windows and doors.
+Take a look at the steps below before getting started, and you will be well on your way to a nicer, prettier home with shiny frames on your windows and doors.

-First, if you are going to repaint your door/window frames, you need to know which paint to use.
+First, to repaint your door/window frames, you need to know which paint to use.

 When selecting your favorite color choices, consider the fact that wooden frames do not get out of style ever.

-However, they will have to bear all the consequences from moisture, scorching sun rays, wind as well as rain damage over time.
+However, they will have to bear all the consequences of moisture, scorching sun rays, wind, and rain damage over time.

-Hence, think about where the door or window is located, whether indoor or outdoor.
+Hence, think about where the door or window is located – indoors or outdoors.

-If it is in an area that is prone to moisture, such as in a bathroom or kitchen, it’s wise to use gloss paint as they tend to be slightly more water-resistant and durable, and are easy to clean.
+If it’s in an area prone to moisture, such as a bathroom or kitchen, it’s wise to use gloss paint as they tend to be slightly more water-resistant, durable, and easy to clean.

-Otherwise, satin and matte in white are other great choices.
+Otherwise, other great choices are satin and matte in white or light brown.